+Label Description

-Label Description Select ACL Select one of the following to be displayed: Combined: Shows both static and conflict entries in the ACL.
+Select one of the following to be displayed:

+Select ACL Combined: Shows both static and conflict entries in the ACL.
 Static: Shows static entries in the ACL.
 IPMC: Shows IPv4 MultiCast (IPMC)entries in the ACL.
 DHCP: Shows DHCP entries in the ACL Loop Protect: Shows Loop-protect entries in the ACL.
-Loop protect feature can prevent Layer2 loops by sending loop protect protocol packets and shutting down interfaces in case they receive loop protect packets originated from themselves.
-The feature works by checking source MAC address of received loop protect packet against MAC addresses of loop protect enabled interfaces.
-If the match is found, loop protect disables the interface which received the loop protect packet.
-Loog message warns about this event and interface is marked with a loop protect comment by system.
+Loop protect feature can prevent Layer2 loops by sending loop protect part themselves.
+The feature works by checking source MAC addres protect packet against MAC addresses of loop protect enabled in is found, loop protect disables the interface which received the Log message warns about this event and interface is marked comment by system.
 Conflict: Show conflict entries in the ACL.
+Combined Static IPMC PTP DHCP Loop Protect Conflict ets om oop tch cet.

 Refresh Click to refresh the page.

-Auto-refresh Check to enable an automatic refresh of the page at regular intervals.
+Auto-refresh Check to enable an automatic refresh of the page at regular interva als.